alombarte/raspberry-osmc-automated/README.md

 ## Requirements
 - A running OSMC ([Download and install](https://osmc.tv/download/) here, easy as hell to install).
-- Hardware: A Raspberry Pi (1 or 2), Vero or Apple TV
+- Hardware: A Raspberry Pi (1 or 2 or 3), Vero or Apple TV
 - An account in [ShowRSS](https://showrss.info/) or similar feed service that configures your own feed.

-This setup has been tested in the latest OSMC at the moment of writing: [**release 2015.08-1**](https://osmc.tv/download/images/) (there is a new version now, should work)
+This setup has been running since 2015 and now in 2018 has been updated to support raspberry 3 using OSMC release [**2018.03-2**](https://osmc.tv/download/images/) (if there is a newer version now, should work)

 ## Features
 After the installation you get a mediacenter operated from your TV remote.
 All your selected TV Shows are puctually downloaded in their correct folder with its subtitles, and the filesystem is kept clean and organized, no maintenance to do.
 Some of the features are: